 Cross Training Benefits

 There are numerous documented benefits of cross training.
 Here are just a few:

-Enhanced Weight Loss: If you are looking to lose weight and lower your body fat percentage, you need to follow an exercise plan that burns a significant amount of calories.
-Studies have shown that the best way to do this is to exercise for a relatively long time (over 30 minutes), at around 65% or your maximum heart rate.
-Cross training has been proven to burn more calories and increase fat loss more efficiently than performing one single exercise for the same period of time.
+If you are looking to lose weight and lower your body fat percentage, you need to follow an exercise plan that burns a significant amount of calories.
+Studies have shown that the best way to do this is to exercise for a relatively long time (over 30 minutes), at around 65%, or your maximum heart rate.
+Cross-training has been proven to burn more calories and increase fat loss more efficiently than performing one single exercise for the same period of time.

-Improved Overall Fitness: Cross training not only improves aerobic conditioning, it also improves muscle strength.
+Cross-training not only improves aerobic conditioning, but it also improves muscle strength.
 When an individual performs mostly strength training exercises, they may gain muscle strength, but their endurance suffers.
 If mostly cardio exercises are utilized, overall muscular strength can suffer.
-Cross training improves both of these areas for overall conditioning.
+Cross-training improves both of these areas for overall conditioning.

 This workout is a simple, basic outline that can be customized to fit anyone’s level of fitness and schedule.
 Aim to do one session per day.
 If this does not fit your schedule, aim for at least twice per week.

 - Session 1: Walk briskly for 20 minutes, then stretch for 5 minutes.
 Use hand weights or resistance bands to perform upper body exercises for 20 minutes.

 - Session 2: Jog for 20 minutes and then stretch for 20 minutes.
 Perform any strength training exercises for the lower body.